Hawke's Bay Airport: General

 Hawke's Bay Airport is in Westshore, a suburb of Napier, and is sometimes referred to as Napier Airport.
 It is sited on the former Ahuriri Lagoon, an area that was raised above sea level by the 1931 Hawke's Bay earthquake.
-The airport is permitted to allow limited international flights for aircraft with up to fourteen people on board by prior arrangement with Air Napier or Skyline Aviation.
+The airport is permitted to allow limited international flights with customs clearance for aircraft with up to fourteen people on board by prior arrangement with Air Napier or Skyline Aviation.
 Hastings Aerodrome is another, smaller airport, 22 km to the south near Hastings, used primarily for flight training and recreational aviation, which Hawke's Bay Airport does not offer.